-This morning I found an email in my inbox from an attorney claiming to represent comic book artist Brain Bolland.
+This morning I found an email in my inbox from Christopher M. Caira, an attorney claiming to represent comic book artist Brian Bolland.
 The return email address along with his signature shows that he is from the Chicago law firm Klafter & Burke.
 Their website shows that they specialize in real estate and taxes.
-Evidently they are expanding their legal scope into the lucrative world of comic book law.

 His comments were automatically held for moderation because WordPress misidentified them as spam.
 He attempted to post numerous links within his comments.
 I have WordPress configured to identify any comment with two or more links to be spam.